Sevilla FC: First successes

 The most significant signing of those years was the Spanish international striker Juan Arza.
 There was also the debut of the Campanal's nephew, defender Campanal II, with his uncle as a trainer.
 During the 1950–51 season, with Campanal acting as the coach, the team finished runner-up in La Liga, two points behind Atlético Madrid.
 Before the 1953–54 season, Argentinean coach Helenio Herrera was hired.
 During his time in charge, the club came fifth in the 1953–54 season, fourth in both 1954–55 and 1955–56 and second to Real Madrid in 1956–57.

 In 1954, the club put the construction of the new stadium out to tender because Nervión Stadium was becoming too small for the club's fanbase.
 In the 1954–55 season, Arza won the Pichichi Trophy as La Liga's top scorer, with 28 goals, and the team was runner-up in the Copa del Rey.
 In 1955, for the club's 50th anniversary, a triangular tournament was organized against the French club Stade de Reims and the Swedish club IFK Norrköping; Sevilla won.

 On 28 October 1956, President Sánchez Pizjuán suddenly died.
 As an appreciation to the deceased leader under whose chairmanship Sevilla had won three Copas del Rey, the fans decided that the club's planned new stadium was to be named in his honour.
 In the 1956–57 season, the team were Liga runners-up behind Real Madrid, ensuring qualification for the first time to the European Cup.
 Herrera left the club at the end of the season.
-The club needed a victory on the final day of the next season to avoid relegation but reached the quarterfinals of the European Cup before being knocked out by holders and eventual champions Real Madrid.
+The club needed a victory on the final day of the next season to avoid relegation but reached the round of 8 of the European Cup before being knocked out by holders and eventual champions Real Madrid.